This information applies to Windows Internet Explorer 7 and Windows Internet Explorer 8.

 Here are answers to some common questions about certificate errors.

-Certificate errors occur when there's a problem with a certificate or a web server's use of the certificate.
-A website's certificate identifies the web server and it enables Internet Explorer to establish a secure connection with the site.
+Certificate errors occur when there is a problem with a certificate or the server's use of the certificate.
 Internet Explorer can help keep your information more secure by warning you about certificate errors.

-Yes.
-While this isn't recommended, you can click Continue to this website (not recommended) on the certificate error blocking page to go to the website.
-If you ignore the warning page and go to a website that has presented a certificate containing an error, Internet Explorer will remember the certificate while you have your browser open.
-You can return to the site without receiving another warning for that certificate until Internet Explorer is restarted.
-However, you will still see the red Address bar and the message Certificate Error in the Security Status bar.
+While this is not recommended, you can click Continue to this website (not recommended) on the certificate error blocking page to go to the website.
+If you ignore the warning page and go to a website that has presented a certificate containing errors, Internet Explorer will remember the certificate while you have your browser open.
+You can return to the site and will not receive another warning for that certificate until Internet Explorer is restarted.
+However, you will still see the red address bar and the message Certificate Error in the Security Status bar.

-No, you can't turn off certificate checking in Internet Explorer.
-If you're receiving certificate errors, it means the website you're visiting is having certificate problems and it doesn't indicate a problem with Internet Explorer.
+No, you cannot turn off certificate checking in Internet Explorer.
+If you are receiving certificate errors, it means the website you are visiting is having certificate problems and it does not indicate a problem with Internet Explorer.

-If you encounter a certificate error at a website you've visited before without errors, it's possible the website is not configured correctly.
-Try retyping the address you're using.
-For example, if you're typing the address as https://example.com, try changing it to https://www.example.com.
+If you encounter a certificate errors at a website you have visited before without errors, it's possible the website is not configured correctly.
+Try retyping the address you are using.
+For example, if you are typing the address as https://example.com, try changing it to https://www.example.com.

-It's also possible that the website's certificate has expired and the owner or operator needs to contact the certification authority to renew the certificate to continue using it.
-This is a website-related problem, and can't be corrected in Internet Explorer.
-If you're getting errors on a website you've visited successfully, contact the website to report the problem.
+It is also possible that the website's certificate has expired and the owner or operator needs to contact the certification authority to renew the certificate in order to continue using it.
+This is a website-related problem, and cannot be corrected in Internet Explorer.
+If you are getting errors on a website you have previously visited successfully, contact the website or webmaster to report the problem.

 No, an expired certificate means that the certification authority is no longer reporting on the integrity of the certificate.
 An expired certificate could be stolen and used by a malicious website.